Reimagining Heroes Past and Present

 Amateau Amato’s fascination with portraiture as a way of revealing and veiling ancestry comes from centuries of culture and border crossings by her own Mediterranean family, which is Hispano, Sephardic Jewish, and Arabic, from Iberia, Morocco, Turkey, and Rhodes.
 For a long time, the dominant theme of her art has been the complex identities of exiles, nomads, and refugees, using “mixed media” as a parallel for mestizaje (mixing).
 The long-gone peaceful past Jews shared with Arabs in the Middle East, before waves of colonialism drew new borders over millennia of tradition, and Amateau’s sympathy with the persecuted Palestinians, Rohingya, and Yemeni inform the passions that lie beneath this work.
 Yet difference is not her subject: “Jews in Burma/Myanmar look like other Burmese people,” she points out.
 “Jews and Muslims in India or Iran look like other Indians or Persians; Jews or Muslims in Cuba look like other Cubans – because they have been, for centuries.”

-The “Welcome the Stranger” exhibit will be showing at the National Liberty Museum in Philadelphia through June 9th, 2019.
+The “Welcome the Stranger” exhibit showed at the National Liberty Museum in Philadelphia through June 9th, 2019.